PRUNERS/pruners.github.io/content/rempi.md

 ReMPI is a highly scalable scalable record-and-replay tool for MPI applications.
 ReMPI records the order of MPI message matching in one run and can deterministically replay it during subsequent runs.
-One of the supported modes uses Clock Delta Compression (CDC) for extreme scale support.
-CDC can reduce the record size down to a bare minimum, which then help scale ReMPI by keeping the record to node-local storage.
+One of the supported modes uses Clock Delta Compression (CDC) for running at extreme-scale.
+CDC can reduce the record size down to the bare minimum, which allows ReMPI to keep record data on node-local storage, and drastically improve scalability versus writing to a shared file system.

 ---
 ## Software